toitware/ubx-message/README.md

 > [!WARNING]
 > While the groundwork for the framework of message types and parsing is
 > complete, the exact message types you might need may not yet be implemented.
-> This is most often largely due to a lack of hardware available to testers...
+> This is most often largely due to a lack of hardware available to testers.
 > Please create an [issue](https://github.com/toitware/ubx-message/issues) or
 > contact on [discord](https://chat.toit.io).